 The Nomination Committee was established on 23 February 2014.
-As at the date of this annual report, the Nomination Committee consists of three members, being Mr. Qu Naijie, our Non-executive Director, Mr. Sun Jianyi and Professor Xie Yanjun, our Independent Non-executive Directors.
+During the year of 2016 and up to the date of this annual report, the Nomination Committee had consisted of three members, being Mr. Qu Naijie, our non-executive Director, Mr. Sun Jianyi and Professor Xie Yanjun (resigned on 25 January 2017) or Professor Zhang Meng (appointed on 25 January 2017), our independent non-executive Directors.
 Mr. Qu Naijie is the chairman of the Nomination Committee.
 The primary duties of the Nomination Committee are to make recommendations to our Board on the appointment and removal of Directors of our Company.